Much of the information on this page is available in our Guide for Parents (PDF 708.2KB) brochure.

 If your child is not accepted into the degree that they want to study, don't worry!
 We have a number of alternative pathways to enable them to get where you want to be, such as:

 - Enabling & Supporting Programs can help provide subject prerequisites, if your child hasn't successfully completed these in years 11 & 12, and build academic skills.
 For detailed information, including how to apply, a list of transition and enabling programs are available from the home page of the Future Students website.
-To find out what programs are available, please follow this link to the Preparation programs.
+To find out what programs are available, please follow this link to the Pathway Programs.

 - Associate degrees provide the opportunity for students who do not meet minimum entry requirements for Bachelor degree courses to have a 'taster' in a related area.
 Students can choose from a range of associate degrees, such as Arts, Business Management, Music Studies and Science, and undertake units of study within these areas which may be credited (based on your academic achievement) to a future enrolment in a Bachelor degree.